RocketChat/docs-old/administrator-guides/account-settings/README.md

 Clicking on the <button>`Reset`</button> button will reset all these basic configurations back to their default value.

+## Default User Preferences

+- **Enable Auto Away**: When set to True, it will automatically change the User's status to Away they exit Rocket.Chat.
+- **Idle Time Limit**: Sets how long _in miliseconds_ for a User to go idle.
+- **Notification Duration**: This will set how long _in miliseconds_ for a notification to be displayed.
+- **Require Interaction to Dismiss Desktop Notification**: Enabling this will set the notification prompt active untill the User interacts with it.
+-

 ## Avatar

 - **Resize Avatar**: Set this to true to resize users avatars to a predefined size.
 You need ImageMagick or GraphicsMagick installed on your server for this feature to work.
 - **Avatar Size**: The desired size after the avatar resizing.
 The unit is pixels (px).
+- **Avatar External Provider URL**: Lets you set a url from which avatars can be loaded.
+- **Avatar cache time**: This will set how long _in miliseconds_ you want user's avatar to be cached.
+- **Block Unauthenticated Access to Avatars**: Enabling this will restrict access to user's avatar for those that are not authenticated.
 - **Set Default Avatar**: If this setting is set to true, Rocket.Chat will try to find a default avatar based on OAuth Account or Gravatar.

 ## Iframe